civilmoney/Reference-Implementation/README.md

 You have the power to pay yourself from a Civilised Money account established on behalf of your children, an animal's welfare or an environment's conservation or maintenance.
 In other words, your time is always valued under the civilised economy, and you can be duly rewarded even if a task is thankless, as is the case for most work needed to protect our biosphere.

-Example:
+An example acceptable endogeneous payment:

 > Simon rarely has spare time away from his programming business to mow his lawn, but doing so improves the general appearance of the neighbourhood and it provides a certain amount of satisfaction and happiness in having done so.
 Simon can now establish an Civilised Money account on behalf of his household and pay himself for not only mowing his own lawn, but also dealing with daily upkeep and necessities, or even taking time out from his work to play with and enrich the lives of his cats.

-Time spent on any positive action, cause or endeavour is considered valuable and deserving of compensation under the civilised economy.
+Time spent on any positive action, cause or endeavour is valuable and deserving of compensation in the civilised economy, however it is ultimately up to the individual people and businesses you rely on for day to day necessities, to conclude whether or not you and your ledger are deserving of their goods or services.

 It is ultimately up to the individual people and businesses you rely on for day to day necessities, to conclude whether or not you and your ledger are deserving of their goods or services.